FREQUENTLY ASKED QUESTIONS

-Brisbane is a sub-tropical climate with warm, muggy summers and clear, mild winters.
-Normal summer days are around 32C (89F) and nights are around 25C (77F) with frequent afternoon thundershowers.
+Brisbane is a sub-tropical climate with warm, muggy summers and clear, sharp winters.
+Normal summer days are around 32°C (89°F) and nights are around 25°C (77°F) with frequent afternoon thundershowers.
 It is known to have even warmer temperatures throughout the summer as well.

-Normal winter temperatures (from about May – September) will be around 23C (73F) in the day time and around 10C (50F) at night.
-Although it often does get cooler at night.
-Please note, however, that most people coming from the colder climates assume they will feel quite pleasant during the winter months.
-Our buildings do not have central heating in them, and are old and draughty.
-So you really can FEEL the cold while you’re here.
-Please be sure to bring warm enough bedding, and a few pieces of warm clothing.
+Normal winter temperatures often get cooler at night.
+Please note, however, that most people coming from the colder climates mistakenly assume they will feel quite pleasant during the winter months.
+Our buildings do not have central heating in them and are old and draughty.
+Please be sure to bring warm enough bedding and warm clothing.

-We are located approximately 8 kms north west of downtown Brisbane.
-It takes about ten minutes to drive into the city by car.
-We are 5 minutes walk to our nearest train station that can take you to the city and just about anywhere else in the region.
-It is about 10 minutes walk to our nearest shopping centre.
-There is a small shopping precinct just near the train station that has coffee shops, a delicatessen, a bakery, and a pharmacy amongst other things.
+We are located approximately 8 km north west of downtown Brisbane.
+It takes about 15 minutes to drive into the city by car.
+We are a short 7 minute walk walk to our nearest train station that can take you to the city and just about anywhere else in the region.
+It is about a 15 minute walk to our nearest shopping centre.
+There is a small shopping precinct just near the train station that has coffee shops, a convenience store, eateries, a bakery, and a pharmacy amongst other things.

 How much luggage can I bring?